-The tools are available online or for order at: https://www.canada.ca/en/employment-social-development/programs/essential-skills/profiles.html.
+Tools are available online or for order at: https://www.canada.ca/en/employment-social-development/programs/essential-skills/tools.html.

-The application of these skills may be described throughout this document within the skills and knowledge which support each sub-task of the trade.
-The most important essential skills for each sub-task have also been identified.
+The application of these skills may be described throughout this document within the competency statements which support each subtask of the trade.
 The following are summaries of the requirements in each of the essential skills, taken from the essential skills profile.

 Working with Others